Banana Pi resources

 Q: What if the system does not boot after an update?

 A: Keep a second microSD card with a working image for emergencies.
-Use the serial console to see boot messages and diagnose kernel panics or filesystem errors.
+Use the serial console to read boot messages and diagnose kernel panics or filesystem errors.
 If the boot loader is corrupted, re-flash the boot partition from the working card.

 Q: Can I run Docker or Kubernetes on a Banana Pi?